Careers

 Job Description 2025-2026

-Reporting to the Head of Middle School, the Middle School Language Arts Teacher teaches self-motivated, hard-working Middle School students.
-The initial assignment is teaching The Reading and Writing Workshop Units of Study to 5th and 6th grade students, though teaching assignments are subject to change.
-This position begins in August 2025.
+Reporting to the Head of Middle School, the Middle School History and Language Arts Teacher teaches self-motivated, hard-working Middle School students.
+The initial assignment is teaching The Reading and Writing Workshop Units of Study, World and/or US History to 7th and 8th grade students, though teaching assignments are subject to change.
+This part-time position begins in August 2025.

-To ensure success in the pursuit of the School’s mission, the Language Arts Teacher should possess a deep commitment to and a passion for teaching Language Arts through diverse instructional methods.
-The candidate should possess leadership qualities that inspire, motivate, and develop students, helping them cultivate a love for reading and writing while equipping them with essential communication skills.
+To ensure success in the pursuit of the School’s mission, the History and Language Arts Teacher should possess a deep commitment to and a passion for teaching History and Language Arts through diverse instructional methods.
+The candidate should possess leadership qualities that inspire, motivate, and develop students, helping them cultivate a love for history, reading, and writing while equipping them with essential communication and creative thinking skills.
 The ideal candidate should have the ability to be flexible and caring while holding students to high expectations in academic endeavors inside and outside of the classroom.
 Finally, successful candidates should be committed to collaborative curriculum development and continued professional development.

 Mission: Trinity School of Midland is a college preparatory community that provides a nurturing environment to enrich the mind, strengthen the body, enliven the soul, and inspire servant leadership.